 - Dim the lights.
 Melatonin, our master hormone that regulates sleep cycles, is disrupted by exposure to bright (or blue) light at night.
 Since melatonin actually helps us feel sleepy, it’s important not to mess with this hormone!
-Support its production by dimming lights an hour before bedtime or when the sun goes down.
+Support its production by dimming lights an hour before bedtime or when the sun goes down and limiting technology.
 Use low light lamps in the evening rather than bright overhead ones.
 Furthermore, get your kids into the natural light outside first thing in the morning to support their circadian rhythm or day/night internal clock.

 - Listen to quiet and relaxing music during the hour before bed.
 This can be playing in the background while your child is reading, brushing teeth, etc.

 - Relax with a bath.
 Add some Epsom salts with lavender or chamomile essential oils to their bath.
 Both the magnesium from the salt, and the oils, are calming.

 - Consider a pajama walk.
 Harley Rotbart, author of No Regrets Parenting, suggests a nightly pajama walk (weather permitting.)
 Get your kids completely ready for bed: teeth brushed, story read, and yes, pajamas on.
 Then take a quiet stroll through the neighborhood (10-15 minutes).
 The fresh air can put kids in a calm state, making them ready to hit the hay.

 - Listen to a guided meditation.
 This recording doesn’t have to have a new age vibe, it just needs to help the brain relax.
 “Goodnight Dear Brain (yawn) Good Night” narrated by actress Jennifer Garner is good for little ones.
 Beta brain waves soundtracks are also helpful, and emulate the frequencies that our brains use to relax.